 PLAY/SKIP Forecast – A Data-Driven Approach to Choose Your Next Step

 This is the most thrilling new feature of Lotterycodex.
-Using PLAY/SKIP forecast, you are no longer required to interpret historical lottery drawings manually or do tricky probability calculations.
+Using PLAY/SKIP forecast, no need to interpret historical lottery drawings manually or do tricky probability calculations.

 Introducing NODS Monitoring – A Convenient Way to Track Templates and Numbers